ASAS Student Accommodations Handbook

 Monmouth College is committed to providing a supportive and challenging environment for all students with disabilities who attend the College.

 Monmouth College and the Student Success & Accessibility Services office (SSAS) are committed to providing a supportive and challenging environment for all students with disabilities who attend the College.
 Additionally, the College and the ASAS office will work to provide students with disabilities a learning and community environment that affords them full participation, equal access, and reasonable accommodation of their disabilities.
 The majority of accommodations and services for students with disabilitienare (accademic, housing, ESAs) are coordinated by the ASAS office.

-Examples of common accommodations include: classroom modifications, adaptive equipment, testing arrangements, and air-conditioned rooms in residence halls.
+Examples of common accommodations include classroom modifications, adaptive equipment, testing arrangements, and air conditioned rooms in the residence halls.
 Documentation of a student’s disability must be current and comprehensive, must include a specific diagnosis, and must be from a qualified professional.

 Goals for providing services to students with disabilities